 For example, our strategy of intervening in the net market in Nigeria started out with a focus on capacity strengthening for procurement, distribution, brand advertising, as well as consumer price support.
-However, after several years of implementation, it evolved into using the ‘making markets work for the poor’ approach.
-This focused on understanding why markets worked, how they are currently organised, and how they could be influenced to work for the poor.
-A similar approach has also been used for other health products and commodities, including rapid diagnostic tests.
+However, after several years of implementation, our intervention evolved into using the ‘making markets work for the poor’ approach.
+This focused on understanding why markets worked, how they are currently organised and how they could be influenced to work for the poor.
+A similar approach has also been used for rapid diagnostic tests for malaria, and other commodities and health products.

 Other areas of our work include improvements to the quality of care for malaria and other febrile illnesses through different types of private service delivery points.
-We have engaged with private sector health providers to increase demand for quality assured malaria rapid diagnostic tests (mRDTs) and artemisinin combination therapies (ACTs) through the ‘four Ps’ indirect marketing approach.
+We have engaged with private sector health providers to increase demand for quality assured malaria rapid diagnostic tests and artemisinin combination therapies through the ‘four Ps’ indirect marketing approach.
 This approach aims to ensure the availability of the right product at the right price and placement, accompanied by the right health promotion messages.